-See the PRBS Test topic for more information on the PRBS test options.
+See the PRBS Test topic for more information about the PRBS test options.

 SERDES Block identifies which SERDES block you are configuring.
-Use the dropdown menu to select from the list of SERDES blocks in you design.
+Use the drop-down menu to select from the list of SERDES blocks in your design.

 SERDES Lanes